 We are not able to consider individuals for admission who already hold an MA in a humanistic discipline.
 However, we are able to consider holders of MA's in non-humanistic fields, and MFA's.

-Each year, we consider 900-1000 applications with an eye toward composing an entering cohort of 110-130 students.
+Each year, we consider over 1,000 applications in building a cohort of 110-130 students.
 MAPH cannot accommodate all admissible students.
-We admit with an eye toward building a strong community of MA students with widely varying academic and professional interests, an unusual mix of life experience, seriousness, and significant academic promise, dedication, and talent.
+We admit with an eye toward building a strong community of MA students with widely varying academic and professional interests, an unusual mix of life experience, and significant academic promise, dedication, and talent.
 The community is important.
 MAPH is fast-paced and difficult.
 We look for students who will thrive here and who are open to transformative intellectual experiences.

 An application to MAPH must include: